6

 2018 PDF p.
 1Relief, Recovery and Shared Prosperity

-Each cycle links national renewal to business growth, new sectors, wage growth or better-quality jobs.
+Each cycle links national renewal to business growth, resilience, job creation or stronger opportunity for ordinary people.

 The cover and opening pages present the 2004 manifesto as a change document built around integrity, economic recovery and institutional reform.